 If you’re only spending a few hundred dollars a month on Google Ads (or even a few thousand dollars a month), then you want your ad dollars to go as far as possible.

-Performance Max is not the answer, in most cases.
+Performance Max is not the answer, in many cases.

 That’s because PMax campaigns include Display ads, which will reach people who aren’t actively searching for your keywords.

 While it’s true that Google is increasingly good at deciphering users’ intent as they browse the Internet, it’s not an exact science.
-Performance Max will almost always waste money on some unwanted clicks, even if you’re using aggressive targeting controls.
+Performance Max will almost always waste money on some unwanted clicks, and it offers fewer controls for fine-tuning performance.

 If you only want to pay for clicks from people who are actively searching for what your business offers, right at that moment, then you should be using a Search campaign instead.